Genez-io/genez-io.github.io/content/posts/10-ts-mistakes.md

 ## 1. Overuse of type `any`

-Most developers fall into the habit of using the `any` type excessively.
-While `any` can be handy in certain situations, relying on it too heavily undermines TypeScript's benefits.
-It's essential to use more specific types whenever possible to catch potential bugs early in the development process.
+One of the most common mistakes when transiting from a non typed language to a typed one is using any type excessively.
+While any can come in handy in certain situations, relying on it too heavily undermines TypeScript’s benefits.
+It’s essential to use more specific types whenever possible to catch potential bugs early in the development process.

-Here are two code examples illustrating the overuse of the `any` type and how it can lead to issues in TypeScript:
+Here are two code examples illustrating the overuse of any type and how it can lead to issues in TypeScript:

-##### Overusing `any` in Function Declarations:
+Overusing any in Function Declarations:

 ```typescript
 function add(a: any, b: any): any {